 Again, it really comes down to personal preference as to which streaming service you would like to use.

-YouTube is always going to be there and is regularly trying to come up with new ways to push their product forward.
+YouTube will always be there and is regularly trying to come up with fresh ways to push their product forward.

-I really only knew of Twitch and YouTube Gaming.
+I only knew of Twitch and YouTube Gaming.

-After seeing all the ways that Facebook Gaming tries to separate themselves from the competition I can see why fans are jumping onto their service.
+After seeing all how Facebook Gaming tries to separate themselves from the competition I can see why fans are jumping onto their service.

 Facebook has created a separate website where fans can find the pages of their favorite streamers and game developers.